-We countered doomscrolling with 22.7 meters of pure Icelandic joy
+We countered pandemic doomscrolling with 22.7 meters of Icelandic joy

 When Oxford Languages released its Words of an Unprecedented Year report for 2020, one of the terms on the list was ‘doomscrolling,’ defined as “the action of compulsively scrolling through social media or news feeds which relate to bad news.”
 It turns out that on average, we scroll through 22.7m (74.5ft) of bad news every day.
 As travel to Iceland remained either restricted or prohibited, we created Joyscroll.com, an interactive web experience and social media campaign that took people out of their negative feeds and invited them to experience 22.7 meters of pure Icelandic joy.
 And since Iceland only receives about 5 hours of daylight during the darkest months of December and January, they’re used to bringing light to dark times.